An AI-powered Bayesian generative modeling approach for causal inference in observational studies: Methods

 \subsection{Iterative Updating Algorithm}

-We designed an iterative algorithm to update the posterior distribution of model parameters and the posterior distribution of latent variable $Z$ until convergence.
+We adopted a stochastic iterative algorithm \citep{liu2026bayesian} to update the posterior distribution of model parameters and the posterior distribution of latent variable $Z$ until convergence.
 According to Bayes' theorem, the joint posterior distribution of the latent features and model parameters is represented as

 Since the true joint posterior is intractable, we approximate the problem by designing an iterative algorithm.
 Specifically, we iteratively 1) update the posterior distribution of latent variable $Z$ from $P(Z|X,Y,V,\theta_X,\theta_Y,\theta_V)$.
 2) update the posterior distribution of model parameters $(\theta_X,\theta_Y,\theta_V)$ from $P(\theta_X,\theta_Y,\theta_V|X,Y,V,Z)$.